See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Results

 \section{Results}

 We first introduce the metrics we use for evaluation and then demonstrate the performance of our method in simulation, based on the methodology introduced in \autoref{sec:visual_nav_method}.
 Second, we demonstrate successful zero-shot transfer to the real-world setup introduced in \autoref{sec:sim2real}.
-We provide additional results in \autoref{sec:appendix_results}.